Knee Prosthesis in Mainz - Always an Individual Decision

 Chronic knee pain, persistent movement restrictions and a progressive deterioration in quality of life – many people in the Mainz area suffer from osteoarthritis or other degenerative diseases of the knee joint.
 If conservative treatment methods such as physiotherapy, pain medication or injections no longer provide adequate relief, a knee prosthesis – also called knee TEP (total endoprosthesis) – can be the decisive solution.

-In this comprehensive blog article, you will learn everything about the path to a pain-free everyday life: from the initial diagnosis to post-operative care after knee replacement surgery.
-We particularly focus on the care provided in Mainz, more specifically at the renowned curaparc-clinic, where the ENDOPROTHETICUM under the leadership of Prof. Dr. med.
-Karl Philipp Kutzner is one of the leading addresses in the field of knee arthroplasty.
+In this comprehensive blog article, you'll learn everything about the path to a pain-free everyday life: from the initial diagnosis to aftercare following knee replacement surgery.
+We focus particularly on the care available in Mainz, specifically at the renowned curaparc-clinic, where the ENDOPROTHETICUM , headed by Prof. Dr. med.
+Karl Philipp Kutzner, is one of the leading centers for knee replacement surgery.

-Whether it's a total knee replacement, unicompartmental knee arthroplasty or partial joint replacement – this article provides in-depth knowledge, personal experiences, medical background, and practical tips for those affected in the Rhine-Main region.
+Whether it's total knee replacement, unicompartmental knee replacement or partial joint replacement – this article provides sound knowledge, experience reports, medical background information and practical tips for those affected in the Rhine-Main area.

 🦴 2.
 Why a knee prosthesis? – Reasons and goals of knee arthroplasty